 Intelligence Conception is Destiny

 I remember reading about this research a year or two ago but it didn’t hit home until I read Josh Waitzkin‘s book The Art of Learning.
 Waitzkin is the chess prodigy on whom the book and movie Searching for Bobby Fischer is based.
-He talks about competing against grade school chess champions when he was starting out, and sensing an incredible difference between the kids who were praised for their effort and accomplishment and those who were praised for their innate talent and abilities.
+He talks about competing against grade school chess champions when he was starting out and sensing an incredible difference between the kids who were praised for their effort and accomplishment and those who were praised for their innate talent and abilities.
 Those kids who felt like chess talent was a fixed, innate trait would buckle much more easily under pressure.
-When they encountered challenge, they perceived that challenge as a statement of their own personal deficiency, and would crumble.
+When they encountered a substantial challenge, they perceived that challenge as a statement of their deficiency and would crumble.